Enghien-les-Bains: Casino

 Known as the biggest place to gamble near Paris, Enghien les Bains casino, which opened in 1901 was recently renovated to provide luxury and comfort to all tourists traveling to the capital of France.
 It is operated by Groupe Lucien Barrière.

 The resort has two hotels and offers to the guests the opportunity to dine in one of its many restaurants.
 You will also find bars and a theater where concerts and shows are organized.

 On the first floor of the casino, you will find nearly 40 table games featuring Blackjack, Punto Banco in addition to French and English Roulette.

 International relations

-Twin towns — sister cities
+Twin towns

 Enghien-les-Bains is twinned with: